 3. What are your areas for the plan period?
 Be specific in your dreams, like growing your mailing list by x amount over the next year or finding x number of new clients.
-You need to be able to measure the effectiveness of your marketing by having a measurable goal.
+You need to be able to measure the effectiveness of your 8by having a measurable goal.

 Depending on your business, measuring marketing usefulness can be difficult.
 For example, if you have stuff for sale on Amazon, it can be difficult to tell if your social media or email marketing generate more sales.
 But you can measure the number of people who respond (click) from these options.